We do activities

 August 15 & 16 - CDRI - Fort Davis, Texas

 The Chinati Foundation and the Chihuahuan Desert Research Institute (CDRI) invite you to join renowned birder Tiffany Kersten for her “Birdie Big Year: Elevating Women Birders” talk and a birding walk on Friday and Saturday, August 15 and 16.
-We are so excited to be involved with this experience, and can’t wait to hear about Tiffany’s adventures.
-Hope to see you there.
+We were so excited to be involved with this experience.
+It was inspirational to hear about Tiffany’s adventures across the US, overcoming adversity and finding her way as a solo birder.
+Thanks to all the intrepid birders who came out!

 Sightings